Season 1, Episode 10

 By listening to The Conscious Fertility Podcast you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guests or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown, I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

 Today on The Conscious Fertility Podcast I have my teacher, not just a teacher, but my teacher, Gila Golub.
-And Gila is a… I don’t know always how to describe you Gila, so I use the term, you’re a teacher of consciousness.
+And Gila is a… I don’t always know how to describe you Gila, so I use the term, you’re a teacher of consciousness.
 My experience in getting to know Gila is personally, many years ago, around 2011-ish I had unrelenting anxiety that came out of nowhere, paralyzing.
 And a colleague of mine suggested I check out Gila, and I did her three workshops, and I attend her weekly circle, and it’s been like transforming for myself.
 As she will share with you, you have to heal your mind.
-She’s going to talk about that today with the conscious work.
-And she’s influenced my practice, I do a lot of conscious work in my practice.
+She’s going to talk about that today with conscious work.
+And she’s influenced my practice.
+I do a lot of conscious work in my practice.

 And watching you, Gila, in circle and with the groups that you support, all these different modalities, like the people that Gila has studied with and trained with, the Bruce Liptons, the Gabor Mates, Eckhart Tolles, Gordon Neufelds, on and on and on.
 And I think people like me will say, “I studied with Gila Golub,” right?
 And so it’s a privilege for me to have you here, not just to share with my listeners but how you’ve transformed my life.
 And I kind of want to start off with wake-up calls, because my wake-up call was anxiety, unexplained, it didn’t make sense to me.
 Other people’s wake-up calls could be a divorce, or bankruptcy, death of a loved one.
 Many people come to you because of medical diagnosis.
 And for our listeners, they’ve come with the diagnosis of infertility.